PVI-DSO: Leveraging Planar Regularities for Direct Sparse Visual-Inertial Odometry: RELATED WORK

 \section{RELATED WORK}

-{The most common features used in the SLAM / VIO algorithms are the points \cite{mourikis2007multi, VINS, ORBSLAM3}, \cite{engel2017direct}, \cite{forster2014svo}, as a complement to the point features, the geometric information (line, plane) introduced in the system based on points can improve the accuracy of the pose estimation and mapping, which have received extensive attention in recent years.}
+The most common features used in the SLAM / VIO algorithms are the points \cite{mourikis2007multi, VINS, ORBSLAM3, engel2017direct, forster2014svo}.
+As a complement to the point features, the geometric information (line, plane) introduced in the system with point features can improve the accuracy of the pose estimation and mapping, which have received extensive attention in recent years.

 \textbf{Indirect method with geometric Regularities} \ Since the line features exist widely in the environment, it seems natural to fuse the line features into the framework based on points \cite{PL-VIO,pumarola2017pl, Tsai2018}.
-Furthermore, in the structural scenario, the lines with three perpendicular directions of the Manhattan world model can encode the global orientations of the local environments, which are leveraged to improve the robustness and accuracy of pose estimation \cite{Zou2019, structslam, xu2021leveraging}.
-For the planar information, the main difficulty is how to accurately extract the planar regularities in the environment. \cite{salas2014dense,zhang2019point,ma2016cpa} extract plane features with the assistance of depth map obtained by the RGBD camera.
-Lu \textit{et al.} proposed \cite{lu2015visual} uses the RANSAC method to fit the plane among the estimated 3D points with RGB camera.
-Nevertheless, the RANSAC-based method can only be used when there is only one potential large plane in the environment and consumes a lot of time.
-More Recently, \cite{rosinol2019incremental, li2020leveraging} get the planar regularities from the 3D mesh generated by the VIO.
-However, Sparse point clouds generated by indirect-based vision algorithms make the location of the 3D mesh inaccurate.
+Furthermore, in the structural scenario, the lines with three perpendicular directions of the Manhattan world model can encode the global orientations of the local environments, which are utilized to improve the robustness and accuracy of pose estimation \cite{Zou2019, structslam, xu2021leveraging}.
+For the planar information, the main difficulty is how to accurately extract the planar regularities in the environment.
+Some works \cite{salas2014dense,zhang2019point,ma2016cpa} extract plane features with the assistance of depth maps obtained by the RGBD camera.
+Rosinol et al. \cite{rosinol2019incremental} propose a stereo VIO fusing plane information, called Mesh-VIO.
+Mesh-VIO extracts the planar regularities from the 3D meshes, which are generated by projecting 2D Delaunay triangulation based on 2D points to corresponding 3D points.
+However, sparse point clouds generated by indirect-based vision algorithms may result in an inaccurate 3D mesh reconstruction.
+More recently, Li et al. \cite{li2019robust} propose PVIO which leverages multi-plane priors in the VIO.
+The system uses the 3-point RANSAC method to fit the plane among the estimated 3D points with the RGB camera.
+Nevertheless, the RANSAC-based method is not stable when there are multi potential planes in the environment.